Piadina romagnola: Modern era

 Piadine are usually sold immediately after preparation in specialised kiosks (called piadinerie), filled with a variety of cheeses, salumi, and vegetables, but also with sweet fillings, including Nutella or jam.
 There may be small differences depending on the zone of production.
-Piadine produced around Ravenna and Forlì are generally thicker, while those produced around Rimini and the Marche region are thinner and the diameter is greater.
+Piadine produced around Ravenna and Forlì are generally thicker, while those produced around Rimini and the Marche region are thinner and have a greater diameter.

 Piadina has even found its way to space, eaten by a Russian astronaut as part of a Mediterranean diet experiment on the International Space Station.